 Special Operations TACP assessments are conducted no less than twice each year usually in the spring and fall.
+The FY21 A&S scheduled for April will be conducted for 720th STG assigned units only.
 Each cycle has two phases: Phase I and Phase II.
 In Phase I, a panel reviews and stratifies applications submitted by the deadline.
 Selected applicants are invited to attend Phase II to take a closer look at the potential of becoming an AFSOC TACP.
 Phase II assessments consist of a one-week evaluation conducted at Hurlburt Field, FL, approximately 30 days after Phase I. Candidates must attend Phase II in TDY status and AFSOC will fund their attendance.
 Your decision to attend is voluntary and non-binding.
 Selection at Phase II means the selection board president, the 24 SOW/CCC has approved your entry into the career field and pipeline training.
 It is ultimately up to you to accept the challenge.